fazlebarisn/product-table-for-group-products/readme.txt

 == Description ==
 An addon plugin of product table for WooCommerce.
 You can display a product table on woocommerce group product.

+**How to display?**
+From the WordPress dashboard navigate to Woo Product Table -> Configure.
+In the 'For Group Products' section you will see 'Select Group Product Table' option.
+Select a table from the dropdown menu.
+Make sure you click the button is enable as 'Show'.

 **[Visit example site](https://chitabd.com/shop)**